 In 1990 our family moved South.
 My two beautiful, young daughters were the love of my life and raising them was pure joy.
 Still, I felt a bit uncertain about who I was and what I should be doing for a career.
 The girls were going to start elementary school soon and I would have time to pursue my own interests.
 But what was that?
 My dearest friend suggested that with my art, print, and business background interior design could be a great career for me.
 So I enrolled in school to find out.
 I really enjoyed being back in school.
 It became clear to me that the classes where I needed to draw, paint, and create were the ones I really responded to.
 Although I didn’t finish the interior design schooling, the experience did bookend the moment when I realized who and what I was.
 The classwork and a note from my dad, that same year, that said “. . .
 The real artist was always you.
 Press on my love.” made it possible to unequivocally state “ I am an artist.”
 Soon after I started a business teaching art and creativity to children.
 Then we moved again.

 SUn & Moon

 In these years I found inspiration in the natural world: The symmetry of a flower; The asymmetry a tree branch; The patina of a worn wooden table; The rust on a weathered sign; The markings on such things as a Zebra or a Scotch Bonnet.
 I found inspiration in history and in the experiences of other people.
-I found inspiration and deep connection with ancient philosophy of Ma’at, Wab-Sabi, and Kintsugi.
+I found inspiration and deep connection with the ancient philosophy of Ma’at, Wabi-Sabi, and Kintsugi.